NCAR/climate-primer-water/doc/gcms.rst

    -  Four narrative families (A1, A2, B1, B2) reflecting different
       developmental pathways.

-   -  Scenarios :mark:`are "baseline" scenarios, they do not take into account any current or future measures to limit greenhouse gas emissions (e.g., the Kyoto Protocol)`.
+   -  Scenarios are "baseline" scenarios, they do not take into account any current or future measures to limit greenhouse gas emissions (e.g., the Kyoto Protocol).

 RCP (Representative Concentration Pathways)
 -  Developed by: Introduced in the IPCC’s Fifth Assessment Report (2014).